 The competition brief for the category ‘The Underwater World’ was to demonstrate the uniqueness, immensity and drama of the underwater ecosystem – all of the things which the infamous and hauntingly beautiful albino humpback whale Migaloo embodies, making The Ghost the perfect piece to submit.
 As one of only two known albino humpback whales, Migaloo has long captivated both seasoned and amateur whale watchers all hoping to sight this unique white whale and until this moment he had never been photographed under the water and in such close proximity.
-The full story of how the image was captured can be found HERE.

 More details on the 2017 Golden Turtle International Photography Competition can be found HERE and a full list of category winners listed below – congratulations to all the other winning photographers:

 - Underwater World: Craig Parry (Australia) — “The Ghost”

 - Art and Nature images: Csaba Daroczi (Hungary) — “Two forests”